 Electric vehicles (EVs) are growing in popularity as automakers commit to their production and consumers seek greener options.
+A typical internal combustion engine burns 500+ gallons of gasoline and emits 5 tons of carbon dioxide every year!
 Electricity is a cleaner and cheaper energy source than oil and EVs produce virtually no harmful tailpipe emissions.
-Plus, a $7500 federal tax credit makes EV purchase affordable!
-According to the Southern Alliance of Clean Energy, a household can save $1590 per year in operating costs by switching to an EV, and widespread adoption can reduce greenhouse gas emissions 80% by 2050.
+Plus, new EVs may be eligible for federal tax credits up to $7,500 (depending on manufacturer and income tax owed).

 Palm Tran is the regional bus service for Palm Beach County.
 Palm Tran offers frequent and convenient service in and around the City of Boynton Beach, City Hall, and to and from the Tri-Rail station.

 Routes servicing Boynton Beach are 1, 2, 3, 70, 71, and 73.

 Route/map and fare information can be found online.

 Palm Tran's “Bikes on Buses” Program offers bike racks on the front of every bus.

 More questions? visit www.palmtran.org or call 561-841-4BUS / 877-930-4BUS (4287)